microsoft/Web-Dev-For-Beginners/1-getting-started-lessons/1-intro-to-programming-languages/README.md

 Programming languages come in different formats and may serve different purposes.
 For example, JavaScript is primarily used for web applications, while Bash is primarily used for operating systems.

-*Low level languages* typically require fewer steps than *high level languages* for a device to interpret instructions.
-However, what makes high level languages popular is its readability and support.
-JavaScript is considered a high level language.
+*Low-level languages* typically require fewer steps than *high-level languages* for a device to interpret instructions.
+However, what makes high-level languages popular is its readability and support.
+JavaScript is considered a high-level language.

-The following code illustrates the difference between a high level language with JavaScript and low level language with ARM assembly code.
+The following code illustrates the difference between a high-level language with JavaScript and low-level language with ARM assembly code.

 ```javascript
 let number = 10